-In preparing this policy we are attentive to the nature, age range and other significant features of the school in the provisions made for safeguarding.
-With an age range at Inwoods and Brockwood Park from 4 to 20 years, we are also aware of the potential scope for problems relating to emotional and mental health issues, body image, eating disorders, self-harm and also radicalisation and extremism.

-Early Help: All school staff should be prepared to identify children who may benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+With an age range at Inwoods and Brockwood Park School from 4 to 20 years old, we are aware of the potential scope for problems relating to emotional and mental health, body image, eating disorders, self-harm, different forms of abuse and neglect, but also radicalisation and extremism.
+All staff should have an awareness of safeguarding issues that can put children at risk of harm and be prepared to identify children who may benefit from early help.